Tornadoes of 2017: July 20 (New York)

-July 24
+July 24 (Maryland)

 During the very early morning hours of July 24, a strong waterspout spawned by an isolated supecell thunderstorm formed over Chesapeake Bay.
 Moving across Kent Island, the destructive EF2 tornado caused major damage in Stevensville, Maryland.
 Homes, townhouses, a church, a business, and a warehouse building were all severely damaged or destroyed by the tornado.
 Vehicles were flipped, a boat was thrown, gas leaks occurred, and trees and metal power poles were downed.
 One person was injured by flying debris.
 This became the first EF2 or stronger tornado in Maryland since 2004, and left 3700 customers without power.
 A brief EF0 tornado was also confirmed near Snydertown, Pennsylvania.

 August

-145 tornadoes were reported in the United States in August, of which 116 were confirmed.